treasure-data/digdag/digdag-docs/src/internal.md

 When an agent fetches a task, it locks the task first.
 A locked task won't be taken by other agents for a while.
 The agent must send heartbeat to extend the lock expiration time until execution of the task finishes.
 When an agent crashes, heartbeat breaks out.
 In this case, the task will be taken by another agent.
 The task is deleted from the queue by WorkflowExecutor when task finish callback is sent.

+## Project archive storage

+Storage (`io.digdag.spi.Storage`) is a plugin interface that is used to store task log files and project archives.
+Task log files use storage through StorageFileLogServer (`io.digdag.core.log`) class, and project archives use storage through ArchiveManager (`io.digdag.core.storage`) class.

+S3Storage is a storage implementation that stores files on Amazon S3.

+Storage is injected using Extension mechanism (see bellow).

 ## Extension mechanisms

 ### Extension

-Extension (`io.digdag.spi.Extension`) is an interface to statically customize Digdag using dependency injection (Guice).
+Extension (`io.digdag.spi.Extension`) is an interface to statically customize digdag using dependency injection (Guice).
 This is useful to override some built-in behavior, add built-in operators, or override default parameters.

-Extension is the easiest way to let users customize digdag.
+Extension needs least code to make some extension possible.
 But it's the hardest to use because users need to write program to use.

 A typical use case is for system integrators to customize digdag for their internal use.

 Many of customization points in digdag are assuming Extension to override (e.g. `io.digdag.server.Authenticator`) because it needs less code.
-But for ease of use, eventually they should also accept system plugins.
+But for ease of use, they should also accept system plugins, eventually.

 ### System plugins